excid-io/seccon-dev/README.md

 ## Verification

-We have two distinct cases of verification in this repo.
+We have two distinct cases of verification in this repo explained under `opa` folder.
-1. One under `policy` folder
+1. One under `standalone` folder
-2. One under `k8s/gatekeeper` folder
+2. One under `gatekeeper` folder

 The first one is about using a standalone instance of OPA to verify attestations, and some Rego policies accompanying it.
+This may - or may not - be suitable for CD cases.

-The second one is about using OPA Gatekeeper as a K8s component for continious deployment cases, where conitnious verification is also required.
+The second one - and of most interest - is about using OPA Gatekeeper as a K8s component for continious deployment cases, where conitnious verification is also required.